MechWarrior Online: Retooling into Mechwarrior: Online

-The vertical slice and project pitch did not manage to land any third-party publisher and Microsoft was not willing to back the project despite Mechwarrior being their own IP.
-Additionally, because the trailer featured the Unseen Warhammer design, IGN also received a Cease & Desist from Harmony Gold that forced them to pull down the trailer, although the trailer is still easily found on Youtube.
+The vertical slice and project pitch did not manage to land any third-party publisher and Microsoft was not willing to back the project, despite Mechwarrior being their own IP.
+Additionally, because the trailer featured the unseen Warhammer design; IGN also received a Cease & Desist from Harmony Gold that forced them to pull down the trailer, although the trailer is still easily found on YouTube.
 The C&D from Harmony Gold did not have any effect on the viability of landing a publishing deal for a Mechwarrior project:Contrary to all the press and speculation that Harmony Gold was getting in the way of a deal or development, this had no impact whatsoever on development or signing a deal for MechWarrior.After not being able to land a publishing deal, Smith & Tinker and PGI went their separate ways, but now PGI had the ear of Microsoft to license the Mechwarrior IP from them through their contact with Smith & Tinker.
 Since PGI already had experience with multiplayer games and because it was relatively cheaper to develop within the deathmatch multiplayer genre, they downscaled the Mechwarrior project into a multiplayer-only game and "Offers were coming in from all over the planet, especially to make or license a free-to-play MechWarrior game.".
 They also chose to change engine into CryEngine 3 and hired Battletech artist Alex Iglesias to redesign the mechs, thereby making the previous Mechwarrior: 3015 trailer's in-game footage no longer applicable.
-The lower costs of a multiplayer-only game it possible to attract venture capital from Infinite Game Publishing to help PGI hire more people and put resources into a late Alpha/beta version of what would be known as Mechwarrior: Online.
+The lower costs of a multiplayer-only game made it possible to attract venture capital from Infinite Game Publishing to help PGI hire more people and put resources into a late Alpha/beta version of what would be known as Mechwarrior: Online.

 The official title of MechWarrior Online came later in development.
-In October 2011 a Twitter campaign was launched as the start of the advertising campaign.
+In October 2011, a Twitter campaign was launched as the start of the advertising campaign.
 Little tidbits of info, dev blogs, and concept art were released about the title.
 At the Game Developer's Conference (GDC) in March 2012, PGI unveiled the first trailer for Mechwarrior: Online in its early closed beta state.
 On May 22, 2012, Piranha Games announced the start of closed beta testing for Mechwarrior Online.
-Later in 2012, PGI announced the Founder's Program that allowed players to purchase early access to the closed beta and get 1 to 4 mechs depending on which tier they chose to buy.
-The Founders Program was successful and generated $5 million dollars.
+Later in 2012, PGI announced the Founder's Program that allowed players to purchase early access to the closed beta and get one to four mechs, depending on which tier they chose to buy.
+The Founders Program was successful and generated $5 million.

 The game was scheduled to enter open Beta on October 16, 2012, but the date was pushed back due to stability and playability issues.
 Open Beta commenced on October 29, 2012.

 The game was officially released on September 17, 2013.

 On September 1, 2014, Piranha Games acquired the game's publishing rights from Infinite Games Publishing.